Singing in the reign

 Toads also have a more sinister reputation.
 In European folklore they were associated with witches who had magical powers (from the Egyptian Heqet).
 The toxic secretions from their skin were used to brew evil potions but also to concoct magical cures.
 They were even linked with the Devil—in John Milton’s Paradise Lost Satan was depicted as a toad pouring poison into Eve’s ear.

-Above: can you see the parotid gland behind the eye of the Sonoran Desert Toad?
+Above: notice a parotid gland behind the right eye of the Sonoran Desert Toad

 In 1992, ethnobotanists Wade Davis and Andrew Weil published Identity of a New World Psychoactive Toad which indicated that the frog venerated by the Olmecs, Mayans and Aztecs was in fact the Bufo alvarius or the Sonoran Desert Toad.
 Impressions of this amphibian can be found in cultures art as far back as 2,000 BCE.
 Indeed, large quantities of Bufo skeletons have also been found at Olmec ceremonial sites.
 Some anthropologists have proposed that these nocturnal toads were used as a 5-MeO-DMT source, and “evidence” for this view comes from toad representations in Aztec art.
 Many of these descriptions focus in detail on the toad’s parotid glands where their venom lies.
 These include a sculpture in Mexico City’s National Museum of Anthropology plus relics from Palenque: